biolink/biolink-model/guidelines/understanding-the-model.md

 >
 > To avoid ambiguity in semantics, prefixes are MUST for classes and certain slots.
 >
-> To avoid ambuguity it semantics, prefixes are RECOMMENDED for all slots.
+> To avoid ambiguity it semantics, prefixes are RECOMMENDED for all slots.

 At a glance the structure is as follows,